“Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?”

 Sir Michael Palin

-Through high quality teaching, children are exposed to Disciplinary knowledge within the Geography curriculum such as ‘Thinking like a Geographer’ and accepting the idea that Geography is an evolving subject, open to debate and challenge as we work towards understanding our world better.
+Through high quality teaching, children are introduced to concepts and given opportunities throughout their learning to regularly retrieve newly acquired knowledge, ensuring a secure and fluent understanding for our learners.
+Children are challenged to ‘Think like a Geographer’ – comparing environments, discussing change over time as well as accepting the idea that Geography is an evolving subject, open to debate and challenge as we work towards understanding our world better.

-Develop a higher level of Geographical Vocabulary used by our children from EYFS to Y6.
+Our Geography curriculum aims to develop a higher level of Geographical Vocabulary for by our children from EYFS to Y6.
 This development of vocabulary should be well sequenced to ensure progression and challenge as the children progress through the school.

-Ensure fieldwork is taught in every year group, making use of our school grounds and locality to immerse our children in the environment, supporting the acquisition of Geographical vocabulary and providing opportunity to experience and explore the natural world.
+We ensure fieldwork is taught in every year group, making use of our school grounds and locality to immerse our children in the environment, supporting the acquisition of Geographical vocabulary and providing opportunity to experience and explore the natural world.
+Trips around our local area are planned in each year group to ensure pupils have the opportunity to experience their local area and explore through a Geographical lense.
+For example, In EYFS the children experience visits to our local Newsham Park for a ‘Welly Walk’.
+This is then built upon in Year 1 when the children enjoy trips to Newsham Park as part of their topic on Our Local Area.

 Opening Worlds Humanities Curriculum

 We are currently in the process of implementing the Opening Worlds Humanities Programme in partnership with School Improvement Liverpool.
-This humanities programme is currently followed by Years 3 and 4 with a view to extend this for Upper KS2 over the next two-year period.
+This humanities programme is currently followed by Years 3 -5 with Year 6 joining us from September 2023.
 This programme is focused around scope, rigour, coherence and sequencing of the Geography curriculum.
 This programme is broad in scope, exposing our children to a vast variety of locations to feed their curiosity.
 In these sessions, children are transported to new locations from the Indus Valley to California and the Amazon Basin to explore and discover further as Geographers.
 This programme is coherently sequenced, building pupils ability to compare and contrast, forming their own opinions and critical judgements of Geographical ideas and concepts.
 This is taught through high leverage activities which encourage pupils to think hard about the information presented to them and begin to develop a broader, deeper understanding of the world around them.
 This programme has been well received by both our learners and the teachers delivering the sessions thus far and will be utilised further across KS2 as our children progress through the year groups.

 Just click a button below to View any document, you will then have the option to Download or Print the file.
 You can access all of our policies and reports on the website.
 Please contact the school if you would like any paper versions of our documents.